-2.1 Modules
+A. Modules

 Fig. 1 shows the three functional modules in our example and the queues that interconnect them.
 Each module is implemented by a set of update rules.
 An update rule has an enabling condition and a set of updates to the state.
-When the enabling condition evaluates to true, the rule is enabled and can execute, in which case its updates are atomically applied to the current state to obtain a new state.
+When the enabling condition evaluates to true, the rule is enabled and can execute, in which case its updates are atomically applied to the state.
+Conceptually, the execution of the system repeatedly chooses an enabled rule and executes it.
+This is a standard model of asynchronous execution found, for example, in systems such as Unity [?] and term rewriting systems [?].
+In our implementation, priority is given to rules according to the textual ordering in the speci£cation.

-Queues provide buffered, first-in, first-out connections between modules.
+Queues provide buffered, £rst-in, £rst-out connections between modules.
 There are several operations that modules can perform on a queue q:

-- head(q): Retrieves the first element in the queue. - tail(q): Returns the rest of q after the first element. - insert(q,e): Returns the queue q after inserting the element e at the end of q. - notin(q,e): Returns true if the element e is not in q; otherwise returns false. - q = nil: Resets the queue to be empty.
+- head(q): Retrieves the £rst element in the queue. - tail(q): Returns the rest of q after the £rst element. - insert(q,e): Returns the queue q after inserting the element e at the end of q. - notin(q,e): Returns true if the element e is not in q; otherwise returns false. - q = nil: Resets the queue to be empty.